Statewide Transportation Improvement Program (STIP)

 Each year, the Washington State Department of Transportation develops the Statewide Transportation Improvement Program from local, metropolitan planning organization (MPOs), regional transportation planning organizations (RTPOs) and county transportation improvement programs (TIPs).
 This compilation of prioritized transportation improvement projects is now ready for review and public comment.

-The draft 2024-2027 STIP (PDF 11MB) is a four-year program of multimodal transportation projects identified through state, metropolitan, regional, tribal, and local agency planning processes.
+The draft 2026-2029 STIP (PDF 11.8MB) is a four-year program of multimodal transportation projects identified through state, metropolitan, regional, tribal, and local agency planning processes.

 Projects that use Federal Highway Administration or Federal Transit Administration funds must be included in the STIP to authorize the expenditure of federal funds.
-Also, included are regionally significant projects funded through the Washington State Legislature Connecting WA transportation package and the Move Ahead Washington transportation package.
-More than 1,200 statewide transportation improvement projects using $3.8 billion in federal funds are included in the 2024-27 STIP.
+Also, included are regionally significant projects funded through the Washington State Legislature Connecting WA and Movie Ahead Washington transportation packages.
+More than 1,100 statewide transportation improvement projects using $5.3 billion in federal funds are included in the 2026-29 STIP.

 The comment period is the final step of a public engagement process that began locally during development of the individual transportation improvement programs.
 The collaborative effort between WSDOT, local agencies, metropolitan and regional transportation planning organizations ensures projects are consistent with local, regional, and state long-range plans.